 - Answer incoming phone calls on your PC.

-- Initiate phone calls from your PC using in-app dialer or contact list.
+- Start phone calls from your PC using in-app dialer or contact list.

 - Decline incoming phone calls on your PC with custom text or send directly to your phone’s voicemail.

 - Access your recent call history on your PC.
-Clicking on a specific call will auto populate the number within the dialer screen.
+Selecting a specific call will auto-populate the number within the dialer screen.

 - Seamlessly transfer calls between your PC and phone.

 The Calls feature is available on all Insider Preview builds in the Fast (20H1) and Slow (19H2) rings.
-It’s also available to Insiders on the latest, public release of Windows 10 Version 1903.
-(OS Build 18362.356 or newer).
+It’s also available to Insiders on the latest, public release of Windows 10 Version 1903 (Build 18362.356 or newer).
 Just sign into the app with the same Microsoft account that you used to register for the Windows Insider Program.
-Check these set up tips for more details.
+Check these setup tips for more details.

 More to come

-What many Insiders don’t realize is just how closely engineering teams like ours check Insider feedback.
-We are continually monitoring all feedback, producing regular reports that help shape and prioritize our product roadmap.
+Many Insiders don’t realize just how closely engineering teams like ours check your feedback.
+We’re always monitoring your feedback to produce regular reports that help shape and prioritize our product’s roadmap.

-It’s also worth noting that this feedback comes in from around the world, in multiple languages.
-This has been particularly important for the Your Phone app as we continue to build support for a myriad of device scenarios.
-That includes support for dual SIM devices—an update driven by feedback from Insiders in Europe.
+It’s also worth noting that your feedback comes in from around the world, in multiple languages.
+This has been particularly important for the Your Phone app as we continue to build support for many device cases, like dual SIM devices, an update driven by feedback from Insiders in Europe.

-Now that you know just how influential Insider feedback can be, we hope you’ll continue to provide more insights and suggestions in the Feedback Hub.
-One tip: when leaving feedback, make sure to tell us which mobile device you’re using.
-It’ll help us develop even more features optimized to your specific needs—for an even better Your Phone app experience.
+Now that you know just how influential Insider feedback can be, we hope you’ll keep bringing us your insights and suggestions in the Feedback Hub.
+Please also make sure to tell us which mobile device you’re using when leaving feedback.
+This will help us develop even more features built for your specific needs—for an even better Your Phone app experience.